-The NoWait option of the DisplayServer enables you to:
+The NoWait option of the DisplayServer enables you to

-- Request a background job - Service a NetFlow command that generates voluminous output-The NoWait option enables the command output to be stored in the DisplayServer's /opt/CSCOnfa/NFAServer/Cache directory.
+- · Request a background job. - Service a NetFlow command that generates voluminous output-The NoWait option enables the command output to be stored in the DisplayServer's /opt/CSCOnfa/NFAServer/Cache directory.
 Data can then be retrieved from this directory in smaller segments.

-For instructions on editing the NFADS.resources file, see the "Customizing the NFADS.resources File" section on page 2-7 in Chapter 2.
+For instructions on editing the NFADS.resources file, see the "Customizing the NFADS.resources File" section on page 2-8.